-When some people are asked if they are interested in participating in a clinical research trial, they often respond by saying, “No. I don’t want to be a guinea pig.”
+When some people are asked if they are interested in participating in a clinical research trial, they might respond by saying, “No. I don’t want to be a guinea pig.”

 What do they mean by that?